 You should submit your thesis as above.
 In addition you should provide two copies of a memo detailing how you have addressed the revisions requested by your examiners.
 Please note the resubmission fee is currently £200.00.
 You can pay the fee online.

 If you are unable to pay online, please contact the Doctoral College.

-In cases where the outcome of your viva is “Award of the degree”, “Pass with minor corrections” or "Pass with major corrections" (applicable for vivas taking place on or after 2nd October 2017), the Doctoral College does not usually notify you of this.
+In cases where the outcome of your viva is “Pass with minor corrections” or "Pass with major corrections", the Doctoral College does not usually notify you of this.
 Your examiners should provide you with a list of the corrections and the deadline for completion either at the end of the viva or shortly afterwards.

 I have completed my minor/major corrections.
 What should I do now?

 You should forward a copy of your corrected thesis to your internal examiner.
-Many examiners are happy to accept an electronic copy but please check with them first whether or not they require your thesis in hard copy.
 If you had two external examiners you should forward the revised thesis to your examinations advisor who will forward it to the external examiner(s) nominated to check the corrections.
 If the corrections are satisfactory, the examiner will notify the Doctoral College.

 My examiner has confirmed that I have satisfactorily completed my corrections.
 What should I do now?

 You are now required to submit a final electronic version of your thesis and completed Library Declaration and Deposit Agreement (Form 5.) via the online form.
 Please note that Masters by Research students are not required to submit an electronic copy.